danniel1205/tech-notes/system-design/topics/caching/readme.md

 - client first checks the cache
 - if cache-hit, cache returns the result
-- if cache-misse, client gets the value from storage, then updates cache
+- if cache-miss, client gets the value from storage, then updates cache(Write-around)

 ---
 Pros: